qqqq-collab/enterprise-resources/aws_elastic_kubernetes_service/README.md

      minio-access-key = xxxxxxxxxxx
      minio-secret-key = xxxxxxxxxxxxxxx
      ```
-1. The ingress IP and minio API keys are output at the end of the run.
+1. The ingress hostname and minio API keys are output at the end of the run.
    Create a DNS CNAME record for the `ingress_host` above pointing at the
    resulting `ingress-lb-hostname`.
 If you wish to use a tool to access your
    reports through minio, you can use the key pair above to access it